douglascarson/douglascarson.github.io/posts/public/az-900-study-notes.md

  * You can use `global vNet peering` to peer vNets across regions
  * You have to perform vnet peering on both sides
  * A limitation of global vnet peering is if you have to connect to resources that are behind a `basic tier Azure load balancer` you won't be able to connect to those resources using the public IP.
 If this is a requirement you have to upgrade the load balancer to a `standard tier`
+#### Network Security Group
+* you can allow or block traffic send to subnets through NSGs
+* NSGs can use IP address, port, protocol or service tags, app service group, virtual network tag
+* a virtual network service tag means any peered virtual network, express route or VPN
+* You can apply an NSG to to a network card, subnet
+* You can apply `inbound and outbound`
+#### Azure Firewall
+* Fully managed and uses scale sets.
+You can configure auto scaling
+* Azure Firewall is an Edge Device
+* Protects from L7 to L3
+* when deployed an Azure Firewall Subnet is created.
+We use `User defined routes` to foce traffic from subnets to go through the azure firewall
+* Understands `application rules`.
+This means you can categorise rules by URL, FQDN
+* Premium SKU allows for `TLS Inspection`
+* DNAT rules are supported
+#### Azure DDoS
+* There are different DDoS types such as:
+    * Volumetric (lots of traffic to a service)
+    * Protocol (craft packets to take advantage of vulnerability to flood the service)
+    * Application (weakness in application)
+* There are two levels of DDoS SKUs
+    * DDoS Protection Basic
+    * DDoS Protection Standard
+* DDoS Basic provides protection to the core Azure fabric
+* If you create a standard DDoS Plan tou can `link` it to multiple vNets.
+This will protect the public IPs of resources on those vNets
+* ML is used to tune the DDoS response and normal usgae
+* provides reports about what is happening and metrics
+* provides rapid response
+* you would purchase the plan and this would protect you across `multiple subscriptions and networks`
  #### Azure DNS
  * Azure DNS allows you to host Public and Private zones
  * A public zone contains enteries for the `public endpoints` and private zone contains entries for `private endpoints`